iifrp/iifrp.github.io/_rfc/RFC-5.md

 > Dish (Domain Catino):
 >
-> A foodstuff that constitutes a significant portion of the experience of consumption; that are comprised of one or more ingredients of varying importance to the food; that are intended to be consumed wholly or entirely in a single sitting or other finite sittings; and that are substantive and culinary in nature.
+> A FOODSTUFF that constitutes a significant portion of the experience of consumption; that are comprised of one or more ingredients of varying importance to the food; that are intended to be consumed wholly or entirely in a single sitting or other finite sittings; and that are substantive and culinary in nature.

 This definition requires that a food be "substantive and culinary in nature"", meaning that a single, unprepared, ingredient does not constitute a dish (e.g. a single carrot or a box of dried noodles).
 For more information see Section 5: Regarding Ingredients.

 <span id="2.1.2">2.1.2.</span> Potus (Beverage Domain)

-Foodstuffs classified in the Potus (Beverage) Domain, often referred to as drinks, are those that comprise a significant or otherwise RECOMMENDED component of a full meal, but that do nevertheless convey caloric, nutritional, or enjoyment when consumed.
+FOODSTUFFS classified in the Potus (Beverage) Domain, often referred to as drinks, are those that comprise a significant or otherwise RECOMMENDED component of a full meal, but that do nevertheless convey caloric, nutritional, or enjoyment when consumed.
 They are often consumed by drinking (both with and without utensils) and are usually without distinguishable component parts.

 In order to meet the definition of a Catino (Dish), a food must meet the following formal definition:

 > Potus (Beverage Domain):
 >
-> A foodstuff that constitutes a significant portion of the experience of consumption; that is comprised of one or more ingredients that are either difficult or impossible to distinguish at consumption-time and that are of varying importance to the food; that are intended to be consumed within a single or finite number of sittings; that are consumed by drinking; and that are substantive and culinary in nature.
+> A FOODSTUFF that constitutes a significant portion of the experience of consumption; that is comprised of one or more ingredients that are either difficult or impossible to distinguish at consumption-time and that are of varying importance to the food; that are intended to be consumed within a single or finite number of sittings; that are consumed by drinking; and that are substantive and culinary in nature.

 Similar to items classified within the Domain Catino (Dish), Beverages/Drinks must be "substantive and culinary in nature".
 As such, a glass of water does not constitute a food within the Potus Domain.
 Such a thing is likely an ingredient.
 For more information see Section 5: Regarding Ingredients.